KJB88/KJB88.github.io/_pages/profiles.md

 layout: profiles
 permalink: /personal/
 title: Personal Bio
 description: Here you'll find 'A Brief History of Kev'.
-It's a lot less enlightening than a similarly named book by a genius.
-Well, unless you like cats as much I do.
+It's a lot less enlightening than a similarly named book by a genius. <br>Well, unless you like cats as much I do.
 nav: true
 nav_order: 2